Optimal Mechanism Design for Agents with DSL Strategies: The Case of Sybil Attacks in Combinatorial Auctions: Main Result: Application to VCG under False-name Attacks

-The \textit{VCG} combinatorial auction is the pair of allocation rule $\mathbf{\alpha}^M(\mathbf{b_i}, \mathbf{b_{-i}}) = \argmax_{\mathbf{\tilde{a}^M(\mathbf{b_i},\mathbf{b_{-i}})}} (SW^{Obs}_{\mathbf{\tilde{a}^M(\mathbf{b_i},\mathbf{b_{-i}})}})$, and the payment rule Finally, the utility of agent $i$ is $u_i(\mathbf{b_i}, \mathbf{b_{-i}} | v_i) = v_i\left(\bigcup\limits_{1 \leq j \leq \eta_i} a^M_{i_j}(\mathbf{b_i}, \mathbf{b_{-i}})\right) - \sum\limits_{j=1}^{\eta_i} p^M_{i_j}(\mathbf{b_i}, \mathbf{b_{-i}})$. \end{definition}
+The \textit{VCG} combinatorial auction is the pair of allocation rule and the payment rule Finally, the utility of agent $i$ is $u_i(\mathbf{b_i}, \mathbf{b_{-i}} | v_i) = v_i\left(\bigcup\limits_{1 \leq j \leq \eta_i} a^M_{i_j}(\mathbf{b_i}, \mathbf{b_{-i}})\right) - \sum\limits_{j=1}^{\eta_i} p^M_{i_j}(\mathbf{b_i}, \mathbf{b_{-i}})$. \end{definition}

-\begin{theorem} When all bidders play loss-averse strategies, discrete VCG achieves optimal welfare, even under the possibility of false-name attacks and with general valuations. \end{theorem}
+\begin{theorem} When all bidders play DSL strategies, discrete VCG achieves optimal welfare, even under the possibility of false-name attacks and with general valuations. \end{theorem}

-\begin{proof} Our proof follows the following structure: First, we define overbidding Sybil attacks and show that they are not loss-averse.
-We then define underbidding attacks and show that they are not loss-averse.
-For any of the remaining attacks, which we call exact-bidding (bidding truthfully is also exact-bidding), we show that even though they are not necessarily truthful, they yield maximal welfare.
-However, this still does not guarantee that one of the remaining strategies is in fact loss-averse.
-For this purpose, we show that there exists a loss-averse strategy: being truthful\footnote{Another, albeit non-constructive method to show there exists a loss-averse strategy is by showing the finiteness of undominated exact-bidding Sybil attacks, and then use Corollary~\ref{cor:loss_averse_existence}}.
+\begin{proof} Our proof follows the following structure: First, we define overbidding Sybil attacks and show that they are not DSL.
+We then define underbidding attacks and show that they are not DSL.
+For any of the remaining attacks, which we call exact-bidding (bidding truthfully is also exact-bidding, but not exclusively so), we show that even though they are not necessarily truthful, they yield maximal welfare.
+However, this still does not guarantee that one of the remaining strategies is in fact DSL.
+For this purpose, we show that there exists a DSL strategy: being truthful\footnote{Another, albeit non-constructive method to show there exists a DSL strategy is by showing the finiteness of undominated exact-bidding Sybil attacks, and then use Corollary~\ref{cor:loss_averse_existence}}.